Gary Busey: Later work

 In a series of 2010 YouTube advertisements for Vitamin Water, Busey appeared as Norman Tugwater, a lawyer who defends professional athletes' entitlements to a cut from Fantasy Football team owners.
-Busey returned to reality television on Celebrity Apprentice 4 in 2011, and appeared again in Celebrity Apprentice 6.
+Busey returned to reality television on The Celebrity Apprentice 4 in 2011, and appeared again in The Celebrity Apprentice 6.
 There, he briefly reprised his role as Buddy Holly by performing "Not Fade Away".

 In 2014, he became a celebrity spokesperson for Amazon Fire TV.
-Also that year, he appeared in, and became the first American winner of Celebrity Big Brother 14.
+Also, that year, he appeared in and became the first American winner of Celebrity Big Brother 14.
 In 2015, he competed on the 21st season of Dancing with the Stars.
 He was paired with professional dancer Anna Trebunskaya.
 Busey and Trebunskaya made it to Week 4 of competition but were then eliminated and finished in 10th place.

 In 2019, Busey starred as God in the Off-Broadway musical Only Human at the Theatre at St. Clements in New York.
-The plot of Only Human reinterprets the story of Jesus and Lucifer as co-workers who don't get along, with God as "The Boss".
+Directed by NJ Agwuna, the plot of Only Human reinterprets the story of Jesus and Lucifer as co-workers who don't get along, with God as "The Boss".
 In a statement on playing God in the upcoming production, he said, "God is everything love is and that love becomes the beginning of blessings and miracles.
 Playing this role of God is easy because I'm not acting, I'm just believing."

 In the web series Gary Busey Pet Judge (2020) he presided as a pet court show judge to help resolve problems.